Damon-Nunez/personal-pokedex-Damon/README.md

 ## Features

 1. A user can fill out and submit the form to create a new pokemon.
+----> Create a form on the page
  This will display the new pokemon on the page and the new pokemon data should persist, even after the page is refreshed.
 This means you'll have to make a POST request to the API!
+ ------> With the submitted form application render it to the page and POST request to the API so it can stay up on the page fetch using the input of the form and return and render on page using DOM manipulation
 2. A user can use the search bar to filter pokemon by name.
+----> Using form input remove all other pokemon if they dont match the name
-3. A user can click on a pokemon card to toggle seeing its front sprite or back sprite.
+3. A user can click on a pokemon card to toggle seeing its front sprite or back sprite. onclick toggle card sprite

 ### Tip: Remember Controlled Components